SheshmaniPatel/hospital_Api/README.md

 ## Installation

 To install and run the application, follow the steps below:
-1. Clone the repository - `git clone https://github.com/SheshmaniPatel/hospital-api.git`
+1. Clone the repository - `git clone https://github.com/SheshmaniPatel/hospital_Api.git`
-2. Navigate to the project directory: `cd cn-hospital-api`
+2. Navigate to the project directory: `cd cn-hospital_Api`
 3. Install the dependencies - `npm install`
 4. Create a `.env` file in the root directory with the following environment variables: -
     - `PORT=3000`